Written by Sarah Liz King

 I always remind my clients of this: you can’t put yourself back in the same environment that once made you unwell.
 If one form of exercise has been overused it can be helpful to explore another type of exercise when you return back.

-Here are a few steps to help you resume exercise in a safe and healthy way:
+Here are a few steps to help you overcome unhealthy exercise and resume physical activity in a safe and healthy way:

 Talk to your treatment team about your motivation to return to exercise, including any fears or hesitations, as well as what you’re looking forward to most.